dilmaheu/dilmahtea.me/docs/tutorials/how-to-implement-dynamic-functionalities.md

 1. Hoisted scripts
 2. Inline scripts

 We want to use hoisted scripts as much as possible because they are bundled and have _TypeScript_ support.
-But, if we need access to server-side variables, or if we want to run the script as soon as the browser sees it, we use inline scripts.
-Check out the [Astro documentation on Client-side scripts](https://docs.astro.build/en/guides/client-side-scripts/) to know how to use them, what are their advantages and disadvantages, and what are their differences.
+But, if we need access to server-side variables or want to run the script as soon as the browser sees it, we use inline scripts.
+Check out the [Astro documentation on Client-side scripts](https://docs.astro.build/en/guides/client-side-scripts/) to know how to use them, what are their advantages and disadvantages, and the differences.

 ### `DynamicHTML` component

 The `DynamicHTML` component is a custom Astro component that we have created to make it easier to dynamically add content to the HTML during page load.

-The `DynamicHTML` components accepts content inside its body.
+The `DynamicHTML` component accepts content inside its body.
 All the Astro template features can be used inside the component body.
 The content can also have placeholders that can be replaced inside the `htmlFn` or `voidFn` function props using the `window.replacePlaceholders` function.

 The component accepts one of the two functions as props: